ChristianPanov/lwlog/README.md

 }
 ```
 ## Creating your own sink
 As I said and promissed, lwlog is extremely easy to extend.
-Let's give an example with sinks.
+Let's give an example with sinks.\
 To create your own sink, all you have to do is to inherit from lwlog::interface::sink and implement a sink_it() function.
-That's it
+That's it.\
 Example with an existing sink implementation
 ```cpp
 namespace lwlog::sinks